greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_OWNED.html.md

 Using the `CASCADE` option may make the command recurse to objects owned by other users.

-The [`REASSIGN OWNED`](REASSIGN_OWNED.html) command is an alternative that reassigns the ownership of all the database objects owned by one or more roles.
+The [REASSIGN OWNED](REASSIGN_OWNED.html) command is an alternative that reassigns the ownership of all the database objects owned by one or more roles.
 However, `REASSIGN OWNED` does not deal with privileges for other objects.

+Databases and tablespaces owned by the role\(s\) will not be removed.

 ## <a id="section6"></a>Examples